A Message from Daniel

 Making empty promises is not enough.
 Governments must be judged on the infrastructure they build and the services they deliver.

-The Victorian Coalition Government’s seemingly deliberate strategy to do nothing and offend no one is not leadership.
+The Napthine Government’s seemingly deliberate strategy to do nothing and offend no one is not leadership.
 It’s not keeping Victorians in work, it’s not improving services, and it’s not creating opportunity and prosperity for the future.

 I intend to make sure that every Victorian understands that there are real and powerful differences between the two sides of politics, not just in style and approach, but real differences in values.

-The Coalition Government has no plan, no answers and no idea.
+The Napthine Government has no plan, no answers and no idea.
 My team and I will work hard every day to hold them to account.